Vildanio/copyrs/README.md

     - Wayland

 **Please note that the library does not currently support:**
-- Linux's "primary" clipboard
+- Linux's "primary" clipboard.
-- Formats other than text (however it can be easily solved) Additionally, the macOS and Windows implementations have not undergone thorough testing, and it's uncertain whether they compile successfully.
+- Formats other than text (however it can be easily solved).

+Additionally, the macOS and Windows implementations have not undergone thorough testing, and it's uncertain whether they compile successfully.

 ### Example